jimsyyap/golang_recipe/README.md

 "do one thing well".

 Nothing monolithic code here.
 Most of the folders have one or two simple concepts about go.
-Use grep to scan through files and folders for that snippet of code that might help...build complex, not complicated.
+I then use grep to scan through files and folders for that snippet of code that might help...build complex, not complicated.
 This repository is updated on a regular basis.

 pkg folder is 224MB as of 09june2024.